mapillary/mapillary-js/README.md

 # MapillaryJS

 MapillaryJS is an interactive, customizable street imagery and semantic mapping visualization platform on the web.
 It takes spatial, semantic, and texture data and renders it using JavaScript and WebGL.
-It can be extended with custom data providers, 3D model rendering, camera controls, and interactivity.
+It can be augmented and extended with custom rendering, animation, camera controls, interactivity, and data providers.

 <a href="https://www.mapillary.com">
 <img width="100%" alt="Mapillary" src="https://user-images.githubusercontent.com/2492302/117429732-9dbe1e80-af27-11eb-9531-47ae4df50c65.png">